Act Governing Food Safety and Sanitation

 The container or external packaging of food additives and their raw materials shall conspicuously indicate in Chinese and common symbols the following matters:

-2.printed words “Food Additive”or “Food Additive Raw Material”;
+2. printed words “Food Additive”or “Food Additive Raw Material”;

-4.net weight, volume or quantity;
+4. net weight, volume or quantity;

-5.name, telephone number and address of the manufacturer or that of the responsible domestic company;
+5. name, telephone number and address of the manufacturer or that of the responsible domestic company;

-7.scope of use, maximum allowance and limitation of use of food additives;
+7. scope of use, maximum allowance and limitation of use of food additives;

-8.country of origin;
+8. country of origin;

-9.genetically modified food raw materials;
+9. genetically modified food additive raw materials;

 Article 25

 The central competent authority may require food labeling showing country of origin and other matters ought to be labeled in Chinese on specific food products supplied at food vending locations.
-For specific bulk food vendors, the central competent authority may prescribe restrictions on the vending location and methods, or may require food labeling showing product name, country of origin, genetically modified food raw materials, manufacturing date, expiry dates and other matters ought to be labeled in Chinese.
-The domestic certified agricultural products shall label the tracing sources, and the production systems if there are production systems prescribed by the central agricultural competent authority in a public announcement.
+For specific bulk food vendors, the central competent authority may prescribe restrictions on the vending location and methods, or may require food labeling showing product name, country of origin, genetically modified food raw materials, manufacturing date, expiry date and other matters ought to be labeled in Chinese.
+The domestic certified agricultural products shall label the traceability sources and the production systems if there are production systems prescribed by the central agricultural competent authority in a public announcement.

 The central competent authority shall prescribe in a public announcement on the items, labeling, methods and scope for specific food products; also the items, restrictions and labeling for specific bulk foods in the preceding paragraph.